Sobczyk's simplicial calculus does not have a proper foundation

+Start with a cylinder of height $a$ erected on the circle $x^2 + y^2 = 1$ in the $z = 0$ plane.
+See Fig.~\ref{fig:Zames}.
 Inscribe a polyhedron in the cylinder whose faces consist of isosceles triangles as follows.
 Divide the circumference at the top and bottom into $n$ equal arcs subtending angles $2\pi/n$ from the center, but let the points of subdivision at the top lie midway between those at the bottom.

 Draw a straight line from each point to its two neighbors on the same circle and to the two nearest points of subdivision on the other circle.
 The inscribed polyhedron thus formed has $2n$ isosceles triangles for faces.